-Brazil becoming virus outbreak center as hospitals buckle
+Brazil becoming coronavirus hot spot as testing falters

 So far, the health ministry has confirmed nearly 53,000 COVID-19 cases and more than 3,600 deaths.
 By official counts, the country had its worst day yet on Thursday, with about 3,700 new cases and more than 400 deaths, and Friday was nearly as grim.

 Experts warned that paltry testing means the true number of infections is far greater.
-And because it can take more than weeks for tests to be processed, the current numbers actually reflect deaths that happened one or two weeks ago, said Domingos Alves, adjunct professor of social medicine at the University of Sao Paulo who is involved in the project.
+And because it can take a long time for tests to be processed, the current numbers actually reflect deaths that happened one or two weeks ago, said Domingos Alves, adjunct professor of social medicine at the University of Sao Paulo, who is involved in the project.

 “We are looking at a photo of the past,” Alves said in an interview last week.
-“The number of cases in Brazil is therefore probably even greater than what we are predicting.”
+“The number of cases in Brazil is, therefore, probably even greater than what we are predicting.”

 Scientists from the University of Sao Paulo, University of Brasilia and other institutions say the true number of people infected with the virus as of this week is probably as much as 587,000 to 1.1 million people.